Thebobjeff/Todo-Verson2/README.md

 Copy code
 # Task Manager App

-This is a simple task manager application built with the power of react.
-Manage your tasks efficiently .
+This is a simple task manager application built with the power of reacting.
+Manage your tasks efficiently.
 This README file will guide you through the features and usage of GitHups.
+Ps, Visit the deployed version: https://task-mate-version2-0.netlify.app/ (desktop Only)

 ## Features 🕣

-1. **Check Box**: Indicate completion status of tasks by checking the box associated with each task. ✅
+1. **Check Box**: Indicate the completion status of tasks by checking the box associated with each task. ✅

 2. **Edit Button**: Fix any errors or update task details using the Edit button provided for each task. 🖊